joshlong-attic/2025-11-02-jetbrains-jam-article-on-spring-boot-4/README-jam-form.md

     }
 }
 ```
  The code is here for your [reference](https://github.com/joshlong-attic/2025-11-02-jetbrains-jam-article-on-spring-boot-4).
-We encourage users to kick the tires and try everything out on the [Spring Initializer](https://start.spring.io).
+I encourage users to kick the tires and try everything out on the [Spring Initializer](https://start.spring.io) and enjoy your journey to production!